Hair Growth Cycle

 On average, there are 100,000 to 150,000 hairs on the human scalp.
 Hair grows from hair roots, or follicles (sack-like structures under the skin).
 The normal cycle of hair growth lasts for 2 to 6 years.
 Hair growth occurs in 3 cycles.

 About 90 percent of the hair on your scalp is growing at any one time.
 This growth phase usually lasts for about 2-6 years (anagen).
-Each hair grows approximately 1 centimetre (less than half an inch) per month during this phase.
+Each hair grows approximately 1 centimeter (less than half an inch) per month during this phase.

 It is then followed by the transitional phase (catagen) that takes 1-3 weeks.
 About 10 percent of the hair on your scalp, at any one time, is in a resting phase for 3 months (telogen).
 After 2 to 3 months, the resting hair falls out and new hair starts to grow in its place.

 It is normal to shed some hair each day (50-100) as part of this cycle.
 However, some people may experience excessive (more than normal) hair loss.
-Hair loss of this type can affect men, women and children.
+Hair loss of this type can affect men, women, and children.

 Reasons for Excessive Hair fall?